Great Depression in the United States: Contagion

 With a lack of consumer confidence in the economic direction given by the federal government panic started to spread across the country shortly after the Wall Street Crash of 1929.
 President Hoover retained the Gold Standard as the country's currency gauge throughout the following years.
 As a result, the American shareholders with the majority of the gold reserves began to grow wary of the value of gold in the near future.
 Europe's decision to move away from the Gold Standard caused individuals to start to withdraw gold shares and move the investments out of the country or began to hoard gold for future investment.
 The market continued to suffer due to these reactions, and as a result caused several of the everyday individuals to speculate on the economy in the coming months.
 Rumors of market stability and banking conditions began to spread, consumer confidence continued to drop and panic began to set in.
-Contagion spread like wildfire pushing Americans all over the country to withdraw their deposits en masse.
+Contagion spread, pushing Americans all over the country to withdraw their deposits en masse.
 This idea would continue from 1929 to 1933 causing the greatest financial crisis ever seen at the banking level pushing the economic recovery efforts further from resolution.
 An increase in the currency-deposit ratio and a money stock determinant forced money stock to fall and income to decline.
 This panic-induced banking failure took a mild recession to a major recession.

 Whether this caused the Great Depression is still heavily debated due to many other attributing factors.
 However, it is evident that the banking system suffered massive reductions across the country due to the lack of consumer confidence.
 As withdraw requests would exceed cash availability banks began conducting steed discount sales such as fire sales and short sales.
 Due to the inability to immediately determine current value worth these fire sales and short sales would result in massive losses when recuperating any possible revenue for outstanding and defaulted loans.
 This would allow healthy banks to take advantage of the struggling units forcing additional losses resulting in banks not being able to deliver on depositor demands and creating a failing cycle that would become widespread.
 Investment would continue to stay low through the next half-decade as the private sector would hoard savings due to uncertainty of the future.
 The federal government would run additional policy changes such as the Check tax, monetary restrictions (including reduction of money supply by burning), High Wage Policy, and the New Deal through the Hoover and Roosevelt administration.